cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

   * Therapist asks patient to imagine a situation where they're feeling especially good about themselves
   * Focus on affect amplification to help patient intensify positive feelings
 * Extend duration of positive self-feelings
-  * Direct methods: therapist suggests extending the duration or using time expansion suggestions
+  * **Direct methods**: therapist suggests extending the duration or using time expansion suggestions
   * Generate series of scenes to extend duration
 * Patient practices imagining situations that evoke positive self-feelings and focusing on them as homework